Nelson High School (Ontario): Basic information

 The impetus for naming the school may have come from its close proximity to the former village of Port Nelson, which was incorporated into the City of Burlington in 1874.
 The center of Port Nelson was near Guelph Line and Lakeshore Road, only a few kilometers from the school.

 Although the school had been the last non-semestered school in the Halton region, it transitioned to the semestered system in September 2006.

 In 2020, the nearby Robert Bateman High School was closed; students and staff were transferred to Nelson.
 The merger was accompanied by expansion of facilities to accommodate more students as well as additional programs such as the Community Pathways program.
 The 11 million dollar update includes a state of the art manufacturing and robotics/engineering lab, autobody shop, stem lab, health care specialist high skills major, hospitality lab and cosmetology classroom.

+There are seven Specialist High Skills Major (SHSM) programs available at Nelson High School.